-Future Sales of Our Equity May Depress the Market Price of Our Common Stock
+Future Sales of Our Shares By Our Largest Stockholders May Depress the Market Price of Our Common Stock

 We have several institutional stockholders that own significant blocks of our common stock.
 If one or more of these stockholders were to sell large portions of their holdings in a relatively short time, for liquidity or other reasons, the prevailing market price of our common stock may be negatively affected.
 Further, due to our historically low trading volumes, such large stockholders may not be able to sell the number of shares they wish to sell and/or in the time frame in which they wish to sell.
 Moreover, while such large stockholders are attempting to sell their shares, other stockholders may not be able to sell their shares at the price and time that such other stockholders desire due to the low trading volumes of our stock.
+Additionally, in

-Additionally, in March 2016, we issued common stock purchase warrants to Comcast to purchase up to 725,000 shares of our common stock at a price of \$54.55 per share.
-The right to exercise the warrants is subject to vesting over three successive two-year periods (the third two-year period commenced on January 1, 2020 and ends on December 31, 2021) based on the level of purchases of goods and services from us by Comcast and its affiliates, as defined in the warrants.
-To the extent that the warrants vest and Comcast exercises the warrants and sells any of the shares of common stock issuable upon exercise, or the perception that such sales may occur, could adversely affect the market price and/or trading volume of our common stock.
-Based upon the volume of goods and services purchased by Comcast during the first and second two-year period which ended on December 31, 2017 and December 31, 2019, Comcast vested in 275,000 of the warrants.
+March 2016, we issued common stock purchase warrants to Comcast to purchase up to 725,000 shares of our common stock at a price of \$54.55 per share.
+The right to exercise the warrants was subject to vesting over three successive two-year periods (the third two-year period commenced on January 1, 2020 and ended on December 31, 2021) based on the level of purchases of goods and services from us by Comcast and its affiliates, as defined in the warrants, and Comcast is vested in 275,000 of the warrants as of the end of the periods.
+To the extent that Comcast exercises the warrants and sells any of the shares of common stock issuable upon exercise, or the perception that such sales may occur, could adversely affect the market price and/or trading volume of our common stock.